 Forms to apply for free or reduced school meal prices are sent home at the beginning of the school year to every family.
-Completed forms are reviewed and families that qualify are notified of their school meal status
+Free and reduced price lunches may be applied for through the office.
+Completed forms are reviewed and families that qualify are notified of their school meal status.